Barleead/Quilting/README.md

 - **Patterns**: just a few of my favorites with links to Fat Quarter Quilts where you can browse their site and maybe find your own favorites.
 - **Contact**: A way for visitors to start a conversation with me about any questions/topics.

-## Features ##:
+## Features:

 **API: Foxes**

 My API was the product of trial and error.
 Various tutorials were used as well as feedback from fellow students and mentors.
 It is on the Information page to provide a break for a crafter when things don’t go well.

-Map: Google Maps
+**Map: Google Maps:**

 Google provided the code for this aspect of the project.
 I felt it was a good addition as I travel looking for crafting stores and a good map resource is essential.
 It defaults to Joann’s as that store is a favorite of mine

-Converter:
+**inches/Centimeter Converter:**

 Many times I have gotten a pattern from someone and it would be in cm and I would have to convert it to inches before I could use it.
 Also, outside the US, the metric system is used so the dimensions of cloth pieces may be deceptive.

-Email form:
+**Email contact form:**

 A way for fellow crafters to share ideas with the site or ask questions of me.

-To run this project you will need VS Code and Git.
+## To run this project you will need VS Code and Git.

-How to run:
+**How to run this project:**

-Go to github.com/Barleead/Quilting and clone or fork the repository.
+- Go to github.com/Barleead/Quilting and clone or fork the repository.

-Open Git – If you need to install Git, the steps can be found here: Git Guides - install git · GitHub
+- Open Git – If you need to install Git, the steps can be found here: Git Guides - install git · GitHub

-Enter the following commands to create a virtual environment:
+- Enter the following commands to create a virtual environment inside git:

   Windows:

-python -m venv venv
+      1. python -m venv venv
-source venv\Scripts\activate
+      2. source venv\Scripts\activate
-pip install -r requirements.
+      3. pip install -r requirements.

   Linux/Mac0S:

-python3 -m venv venv
+      1. python3 -m venv venv
-source venv/bin/activate
+      2. source venv/bin/activate
-pip install -r requirements.txt
+      3. pip install -r requirements.txt

-After the virtual environment is created, enter “git clone” followed by the URL you copied when cloning the repository.
+- After the virtual environment is created, type “git clone” followed by the URL you copied when cloning the repository.

-Open VS code and navigate to File > Open Folder.
+- Open VS code and navigate to File > Open Folder.
 Then navigate to the location where the repository was copied.
-Highlight the “Quilting” folder and click open.
+Highlight the “Quilting” folder and select folder.

-If you already have the Live Server extension then you can right click on any .html file and choose “Open with Live Server”.
+- If you already have the Live Server extension then you can right click on any .html file and choose “Open with Live Server”.
 If you do not have the extension, you can add it by selecting the extensions icon (on the left) and searching for Live Server.

-To exit the virtual environment type “deactivate” in the git/terminal window.
+- To exit the virtual environment type “deactivate” in the git/terminal window.

-Acknowledgements:
+**Acknowledgements:**

 I would like to thank my mentors, Blake Herbert and Michael Puckett for the encouragement/motivation and syntax/coding suggestions.